Jaseci-Labs/jaseci/docs/docs/development/1_abstractions.md

 In the following example adds another walker named `traveller`.
 To collect the value of a variable which is inside a walker we are using `visitor` keyword.
 See how it has been used inside the code snippet;

 > **Note**
 > `here` refers to the current node scope pertinent to the program's execution point and `visitor` refers to the pertinent walker scope pertinent to that particular point of execution.
 All variables, built-in characteristics, and operations of the linked object instance are fully accessible through these references.
+More information about here and visitor canbe find in [here](#here-and-visitor)

+A more advance example of node ability is discussed in example 3;

 **Example 3:**